hwdsl2/setup-ipsec-vpn/docs/clients.md

 Once connected, you can verify that your traffic is being routed properly by <a href="https://www.google.com/search?q=my+ip" target="_blank">looking up your IP address on Google</a>.
 It should say "Your public IP address is `Your VPN Server IP`".

+If you get an error when trying to connect, try <a href="https://github.com/nm-l2tp/NetworkManager-l2tp/blob/master/README.md#issue-with-not-stopping-system-xl2tpd-service" target="_blank">this fix</a>.

 ### Fedora and CentOS

 Fedora 28 (and newer) and CentOS 7 users can connect using the faster [IPsec/XAuth](clients-xauth.md#linux) mode.

 ### Other Linux

-First check <a href="https://github.com/nm-l2tp/network-manager-l2tp/wiki/Prebuilt-Packages" target="_blank">here</a> to see if the `network-manager-l2tp` and `network-manager-l2tp-gnome` packages are available for your Linux distribution.
+First check <a href="https://github.com/nm-l2tp/NetworkManager-l2tp/wiki/Prebuilt-Packages" target="_blank">here</a> to see if the `network-manager-l2tp` and `network-manager-l2tp-gnome` packages are available for your Linux distribution.
 If yes, install them (select strongSwan) and follow the instructions above.
 Alternatively, you may [configure Linux VPN clients using the command line](#configure-linux-vpn-clients-using-the-command-line).

 ## Troubleshooting